andikatjacobdennis/T-SQL/README.md

+Here’s a table with answers to each of the T-SQL practice questions, organized according to the previous sequence:

 | **Topic** | **Practice Question** | **T-SQL Answer** |
 |-----------|------------------------|------------------|
 | **Database Creation & Management** | Create a new database called `SalesDB`. | `CREATE DATABASE SalesDB;` |